Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 -	Bounding box to extract foreground from background
 -	Image-specific fine-tuning on **test** data
 	-	Either with or without the user interactions (scribbles)
+	-	**Contribution**: First method to train on a dataset and **adapt/fine-tune** on individual test-images (in contrast: GrabCut creates a new model for each test image)
 -	Low memory requirements for fast inference
 -	Con: Only binary segmentation
 -	Training: